ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
-The Trust Anchor may be a certificate or it may be a raw public key along with additional data if necessary such as its public key algorithm and parameters.
+The trust anchor may be a certificate or it may be a raw public key along with additional data if necessary such as its public key algorithm and parameters.